 Business format franchising

-Business format franchising is the most popular form of franchising, as most fast-food and eating franchises follow this format.
+Business format franchising is the most popular form of franchising, as most food service industry franchises follow this format.
 Pinkberry, Holiday Inn, Dunkin Donuts, Century 21 and other popular brand names are examples of business format franchising.

 Once potential franchisees understand the type of franchise they are buying into, he or she must consider other critical points such as: would I function well as a franchisee?
 What kind of working hours would I be required to commit?
 How long is the franchise lease term?
 In other words: how does one go about buying a franchise?

 Understand that franchising does not hand over the rights of a brand to a buyer, instead it is a leasing arrangement.
 The franchisor allows the franchisee to work with them for a specified duration of time.

 Therefore, it is very important for the franchisee to have their legal consultant look into their franchise agreement before finalizing the franchise disclosure document.

 Understand why the parent company has decided to franchise.
 Every company deciding to do so hopes to improve the company’s image, as well as increase the capital and earnings.
 To begin, the franchisors’ responsiveness can indicate the relationship it shares with its clients.
 A delayed and lazy response can imply disorganized management or a lack of interest.